 Is your morning shower a damp squib?
 Perhaps, if you’re a homeowner or landlord, you or your tenants are putting up with a trickle rather than a refreshing blast?
-More often than not, our homes suffer from disappointingly low water pressure rather than overly high, so we’ve put together a guide to how to test yours, then address the problems if your reading is lower, or higher, than you want it to be.
+More often than not, our homes suffer from disappointingly low water pressure rather than overly high, so we’ve put together a guide to how to test yours, and then address the problems if your reading is lower, or higher than you want it to be.
 After all, we all need a decent shower in the morning to kick-start our day.

 So, if you’re wondering what your water pressure should be ideally, how you should test it and how to increase or reduce it, keep reading!

 Water pressure measures how quickly the water flows through the pipes in your home and then through your taps or shower.
 Water pressure is measured in bars and pounds per square inch (psi), just like the air in your car tyres.